anisadsouza/nexus-sentinel/README.md

 - theme toggle
 - test coverage for core flows

+## Current Model Benchmark

+The current dataset-backed Random Forest model is trained from the bundled balanced phishing URL dataset and evaluated on a held-out test split.

+- training samples: `16000`
+- test samples: `4000`
+- accuracy: `0.8905`
+- precision: `0.9194`
+- recall: `0.8560`
+- F1 score: `0.8866`

+This is a useful step forward from synthetic training, but it is still not the final model.
+The next improvement is broadening the training data so the model sees more modern and varied phishing patterns.

 ## What Is Still Ahead

 - improving model quality with broader and more modern phishing/benign datasets